M.Ed. in Administration & Supervision

 Our newly redesigned M.Ed. in Administration & Supervision will prepare you to promote systemic equity in your school using evidence-based leadership practices to craft school goals, lead the instructional program, develop faculty and staff, and redesign organizational features.

-One of the most cost-effective in Virginia, our innovative program for the initial preparation of school leaders combines highly interactive online courses with field-based activities and an administrative internship – each accompanied by opportunities for reflection and dialogue.
+One of the most cost-effective in Virginia, our innovative program for the initial preparation of school leaders combines highly interactive online courses and in-person classes with field-based activities and an administrative internship – each accompanied by opportunities for reflection and dialogue.

 The program takes a developmental approach to adult learning.
 Graduate students progress through developmental stages in their own professional growth and then learn how to cultivate excellence and leadership in adult learners on their school staff.
 Upon completion of the program, graduates are equipped with the tools of improvement science to lead change across their school, ensuring that every learner has the support and resources they need.

 Core classes address leadership in instructional supervision and professional learning, special populations, continuous improvement, educational technology, school finance, and family and community engagement – each applying theory to practice to ensure relevancy to contemporary school challenges.
 The program then culminates with a meaningful administrative internship individually designed to promote your leadership development.